All pictures were taken with Canon EOS 7D + 24 – 105 mm f4.

 How HDR Works

 With HDR, start by taking multiple exposures of the same scene - exposures that vary from underexposed to overexposed - then use software to combine the tonal information from that range of exposures into a single final image.
 This allows you to capture detail, color and tones and merge them into one image that couldn't be captured by a single exposure.
 By using HDR technique and software, you can bring out more detail in the shadows, midtones and highlights.
-Cibodas_series
+First Steps

 To get started with HDR, you'll need several exposures of the same scene.
 Each of these exposures must be framed identically or you'll have problems assembling the final image.